zyx45889/RealtimeDynamic/readme.md

 We propose a novel framework for real-time acquisition and reconstruction of temporally-varying 3D phenomena with high quality.
 Using as few as 6 pre-optimized structured light patterns, we capture and reconstruct dynamic 3D volumes from corresponding image measurements at different views, with a lightweight projector-camera setup.

-We utilize a auto-encoder pipeline.
-Starting from a 3D density volume, we first project the light patterns (i.e., weights in the encoder) to the volume.
-For each valid pixel at each camera view, we send all its measurements along with the resampled local illumination conditions to a decoder, to predict a 1D density distribution over the corresponding camera ray.
-All density distributions for one camera are then collected and resampled into a single 3D volume.
-In the multi-camera case, the predicted volumes for each camera are fused to obtain the final result.

 <div align="center">
 <img src="./imgs/netpipeline.jpg" alt="netpipeline" width="70%"/>
 </div>